jackbrighton/cp-pmp-docs/pulling-pmp-content-into-cp-by-story.md

 9) Click the link to open the story as a Core Publisher post, then the `Edit` tab.
 You'll want to add a Category, Tag, and/or Related Program, which add the story to your category, tag, or program pages.

-10) Hit Publish and you're done.
+10) Hit `Publish` and you're done.

-Note that stories pulled from the PMP can't be push to NPR or NPROne, since they're already in the NPR system.
+Note that stories pulled from the PMP can't be pushed to NPR or NPROne, since they're already in the NPR system.

 ###Finding stories from PMP Partner websites